goldsborough/algs4/priority-queues/README.md

 # Heapsort

+## Never forget that sorting can be done by counting

 Plan:
 1. Create max-heap with all *N* keys
 	- Iterate through the array backwards, starting at the midpoint *N/2* (all nodes after that are single heaps)